DataCorrupted/GamBody_doc/README.md

 # GamBody_doc
-This is a rep for all documents of this project goes here.
+This is a repo for all documents of this project goes here.

 ## Proposal
 We proposed this project and all the goals are inside.